menckend/writing/pages/articles/capacity/capacity-ch2-p1-layers.md

 * It consumes the SEND/RECV functions from the hosting (IP) layer
     * Using linux kernel function calls as its down-facing interface to the network layer

+{% endcapture %}
+{% capture summary %}Expand/Collapse{% endcapture %}{% include details.html %}

 #### How the TCP/IP stack stacks up

-Much as it pains me to say so, the TCP/IP stack, or the transport/network layers at least (as implemented in the Linux kernel, anyway) misses the boat on a lot of the generic characteristics/goals of a layered architecture.
+Much as it pains me to say so, the TCP/IP stack, or the transport/network layers at least (as implemented in the Linux kernel, anyway) misses the boat on a lot of the typical characteristics/goals of a layered architecture.
 Specifically:

 * Communication isn't limited to adjacent layers
     * The "application" layer can bypass the transport layer and access the "network" layer directly